Joist Tape: What Is It and Do I Need It?

 Here are some things to consider when shopping for the right joist tape to protect your investment.

-- Material - Asphalt and butyl are the two main types of joist tape.
-Look for a butyl tape, like Trex Protect, because it has less high-temperature oozing, endures less stain, is stickier and can be applied in a wide range of temperatures.
-Butyl tape also creates a tighter seal around deck screws to prevent moisture from seeping in.
+- Material - Asphalt and butyl are the two main types of flashing joist tape for decking.
+Look for a butyl tape, like Trex Protect, because it has less high-temperature oozing, endures less stain, is stickier, and can be applied in a wide range of temperatures.
+Butyl flashing tape also creates a tighter seal around deck screws to prevent moisture from seeping in.

 - Ease of installation - Butyl tape requires little trimming because it lies directly on the boards, requiring minimal cuts and having little overlap.
 This makes it simple and quick to install.